gogeta95/CallLogApp/README.md

 ## TODO:
 * Check whether device is connected to Wifi before starting server
 * Update name in old records if number was saved later/updated on device.
+* There's a bug that service gets restarted if app is minimised and relaunched.